maikel-finck/env-scripts/README.md

 # Repo structure

+Use the correct OS folder.
+The guide below is tailored for `Ubuntu-18.04/`

 ## Install folder

 The files in here are meant to install only the entitled application, without worring about dependencies.